 Financial Planning Software for Individuals

-|Best For||Those who want to combine their investing needs with financial planning|
+|– Those who want to integrate their investing needs with a financial plan

 - The ability to link all of your financial accounts, including retirement and investment accounts, in one place

 - A “net worth” tracker

 - A tool to find hidden fees you might be paying for your investments

 - Budgeting and cash flow tools to track spending